aplteam/Cider/docs/Cider-API-Reference.md

    From here on we refer to this as the _root of the project_.
 2. Setting the system variables `⎕IO` and `⎕ML` in the root of the project
 3. Bringing all code and variables into the root of the project
-4. Loading all Tatin packages from the Tatin installation folders defined by `dependencies` and `dependencies_dev`
+4. Loading all Tatin packages from the Tatin installation folders defined by `dependencies:tatin` and `dependencies_dev:tatin`
+4. Loading all NuGet packages from the NuGet installation folder defined by `dependencies:nuget`
 5. Injecting a namespace `CiderConfig` into the root of the project and populating it with the contents of the configuration file as an APL array
 6. Adding a variable `HOME` to `CiderConfig` that carries a path to where the project was loaded from
 7. Executing the project-specific function noted on `init`, usually to initialize the project
 8. Executing a non-project-specific function defined in Cider's own configuration file

    This can be used for carrying out the same user-specific actions after a project was opened.

+9. Checking for a variable `ToDo` in the root of the project, and putting it on display (with `⎕ED`) in case it exists
+10. Checking the Git status of the project, if it is managed byGit

 `OpenProject` requires on of the following two options as right argument: